 (A.1.5) Define Data Extraction Strategy

 The objective of this activity is to define a strategy to extract data from selected primary studies.
-In our case we define a template to record the relevant information related to the research questions.
+In our case a template was defined to record the relevant information related to the research questions.
 The five sections of this template should be filled according to the following indications:

 Section 1 (mandatory): records basic information on the paper: paper identifier, title, conference or journal, year, number of citations, digital library.

-Section 2 (optional): records the metrics are used to measure the visual comprehension of eye-tracking business process models.
+Section 2 (optional): records the metrics used to measure the visual comprehension of eye-tracking business process models.

 Section 3 (optional): records the business process model notation that was used in the study.

-Section 4 (optional): records the information directly associated the contributions have been reported about the application of the eye-tracker device.
+Section 4 (optional): records the information directly associated with the contributions that have been reported about the application of the eye-tracker device.

 Section 5 (optional): records the profile of the subjects who used the eye tracking device.

 The data extraction form must be filled with the mandatory section, and at least one of the optional sections.
-This is so because not all the papers answer all the research questions.
+This is necessary because not all the papers answer all the research questions.

 (A.1.6) Define Quality Assessment